The Amex EveryDay® Credit Card from American Express Review

 The Citi® Double Cash Card - 18 month BT offer is another no-annual-fee credit card offering cash rewards.
 This card has an across-the-board 1% cash reward, and you can earn another 1% cash reward when you pay at least the minimum balance due on your bill on time each month.

 Pro: The Citi® Double Cash Card - 18 month BT offer has no category restrictions to keep track of and there are no programs to enroll in.

 Con: Unlike the Amex EveryDay® Credit Card, you don't receive bonus points for making a certain amount of purchases during an introductory period.

-Chase Freedom® makes it pretty easy to get cash back for early purchases.
-Specifically, you can earn a $150 bonus after spending $500 in the first three months.
-It also charges a $0 annual fee and offers a 0 percent Intro APR on purchases and balance transfers for 15 months, the same as for the Amex EveryDay® Credit Card, though this card does charge a balance transfer fee.
+Chase Freedom Flex℠ makes it pretty easy to get cash back for early purchases.
+Specifically, you can earn a $200 bonus after spending $500 on purchases in the first three months, plus 5% cash back on up to $12,000 in grocery store purchases (excluding Target® and Walmart®) for the first year.
+It also charges a $0 annual fee and offers a 0% intro APR on purchases for 15 months (then, 14.99% - 23.74% Variable), the same as for the Amex EveryDay® Credit Card.

 We like this card for young professionals and anyone else who wants and needs flexibility—both in their lifestyle and spending: